PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 <hr>

-As a developer who builds software relying on this project, when you see the new version, you know that:
+As a developer who builds software relying on this project, when you see a new version number, you know that:

 - If it's a patch version, upgrading to use the new version will bring no change in behavior, it will only bug fixes
 - If it's a minor version, upgrading to use the new version might bring new behaviors you can use but all behaviors you are using are still working
 - If it's a major version, you need to check what has been changed to see whether you need to adjust your code

+This is very useful for developers.
+Being able, from just the version number, to understand the impact it can have on the software that you are building is priceless.

 ### Why do projects do BC breaks ?

 When reading this, you might wonder why people release new major versions of a software.
 If everybody would only release minor versions following SemVer, nobody would ever be afraid of upgrading its software because of BC breaks!

+Moreover PrestaShop is a CMS, which means it is customizable and extensible.
+Extension often comes from installing modules and a theme.
+These modules and themes are built by developers that want to sell it to an audience as large as possible.
+A BC break that impacts some code they are using is a nightmare for them !
+It means for example they have to provide a different version of their product for PrestaShop 1.7.5 and 1.7.6 because of a change in PrestaShop 1.7.6.
+BC breaks hinder the capability of modules to provide a huge compatibility range.

 Unfortunately BC breaks are necessary for software to evolve.
 Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve which is necessary to ensure it continues to fit the needs of its user community, who evolve in time.